Michael Douglas

 Declaration of Independence Declaration of Independence (2003) Character: Self

-Famous actors and actresses read the declaration of independence of the USA.
+Famous actors and actresses read the Declaration of Independence of the United States.

 Miloš Forman: Co tě nezabije… Miloš Forman: Co tě nezabije… (2009) Character: Self